Is Aspartame Keto? The Best Explanation

 The Bottom Line on Aspartame

-Most studies show that aspartame is safe for use and is not linked to things like cancer.
-Hundreds of organizations around the world have approved aspartame for use as a food product and consider it safe for human consumption.
+Most studies show that aspartame is safe and not linked to cancer.
+Hundreds of organizations worldwide have approved aspartame as a food product and consider it safe for human consumption.

 Aspartame Alternatives

-We think aspartame is a fine sweetener.
-However, there are several competing artificial and natural sweeteners that are both low in carbs and calories.
+We think aspartame is a good sweetener.
+However, several competing artificial and natural sweeteners are low in carbs and calories.
 These alternative sweeteners are also a good choice for a keto diet.